 Funeral Director/ Embalmer

 Born in Buffalo, New York, Trey has over 32 years experience in funeral service.
 As 1990 graduate of Simmons Institute of Funeral Service in Syracuse, NY, he holds a Funeral Directors and Embalmers license in both New York and Tennessee.
 Trey became a certified Crematory Operator in 2004 and in 2013 he also became a licensed Pre-Need Consultant for the funeral home.
 Trey is a member of the Tennessee Funeral Directors Association, Jere Baxter Edgefield Masonic Lodge #254, Sigma Pi Sigma, Cremation Association of North America and also organizes the funeral homes annual Toys For Tots program.
 He has three children; Joshua, Kayla, and Waylon.
 Trey and his beautiful wife, Ciciley reside in Rutherford County.

 Funeral Director/ Embalmer

 A graduate of Northwest Mortuary School in Southaven, Mississippi with an Associate's Degree of Applied Sciences, Adam has over 24 years of experience in funeral service.
 Originally from West Tennessee, Adam has lived in the Madison/Inglewood area for 14 years and joined Phillips-Robinson Funeral Home in early 2010.

 Cathy has been with Phillips-Robinson for over 19 years.
 She enjoys working in funeral service and oversees special projects such as our Annual Tree of Memories program every December.
 She is a native of Rutherford County and enjoys singing Gospel music.

 Katherine Robinson Sloan

 A graduate of MTSU with a BS Degree in Mass Communication, Katherine is our Business Administrative and Secretary/Treasurer.
 She oversees accounts payable and receivable, advertising, media content and insurance claims.
 Born and raised in Nashville, Katherine graduated High School from Goodpasture Christian School.
-She followed a young dream of being a photographer for several years and truly feels she made the best move four years ago…Working with her family here at the funeral home.
+She followed a young dream of being a photographer for several years and truly feels she made the best move eight years ago…Working with her family here at the funeral home.
 She is grateful to help the Funeral Directors and serving the families through an undeniably dark time.
 Katherine is married to her high school sweetheart, Lyell.
 Together they have two children and reside in Hendersonville.
 She still loves to dabble in photography which now just consists of hundreds of images of her own children.